vera-gao1015/ImageManagementTool/README.md

 # JavaFX Image Manager

-A standalone JavaFX application for managing and viewing images with EXIF data support.
+A JavaFX application for managing and viewing images with EXIF data support.

 ## Prerequisites